 If you think this isn’t an option for your pet, plan shorter sailing trips of around 3-5 hours so that your dog can comfortably go on land.
 Even though cats have it significantly easier, please remember that you should place the cat toilet below deck where it is more stable.

 Sun protection and sea sickness

-Animals can get sea-sick on a sailing holiday, just like us humans.
-Make sure that there are always enough shaded areas on board for your pet to take rest, and that there is always fresh water available.
+Animals can get seasick on a sailing holiday, just like us humans.
+Make sure that there are always enough shaded areas onboard for your pet to take a rest, and that there is always fresh water available.

-It’s easier on your pets stomach if you halve food portions.
+It’s easier on your pet’s stomach if you halve food portions.
 There are many remedies available (even from human medicine) should your four-legged friend still become sick.
-Ask your favourite vet about putting together a little first-aid kit!
+Ask your favorite vet about putting together a little first-aid kit!